 When performing their duties in the service of the common good, decisions and day-to-day actions of Transdev employees are guided by unwavering ethical principles.
 In line with its values, its ethical principles shape the image of the Transdev Group, contribute to the relationship of trust it builds with its various stakeholders, guide it when making choices, and ensure that its actions are consistent with its commitments.

 FIELD

 CHALLENGES

 RISKS

 - Business ethics

 - Risk management and transparency

-- Dialogue with stakeholders
+Dialogue with stakeholders

-- Failure to respect human rights

-- Personal Data Breach
+- cy Personal Data Breach

 - Corruption

 - Anti-competitive practices